-Machine images support both multiple and single disk backups.
+Machine images support backups at the VM instance level.
 Disks are backed up as differential snapshots.

 When a machine image is used to copy disks, Compute Engine guarantees that the data across disks is captured in a crash-consistent manner at a given time.
 Compute Engine uses globally consistent timestamps to ensure this guarantee.
 This consistency is critical if your VM instance is running and you want to ensure that the backup point across disks is maintained.
 When the backup point across disks is maintained, you can return to the same point in time across disks when you restore a machine image.

 Multiple disk backup